PageotD/articles/drafts/pso/particle-swarm-optimization.md

 ```

 Then we need to define a method to update the velocity of each particle and another to update the position in search space.
 The `update_velocity` method will take as input the global best position, the inertia weight, the cognitive and social constants and the `update_position` method will take as input the bounds of the search space.
 To avoid particles to be out of bounds of the search space, we'll use the `np.clip` function in the `update_position` method.

+Finally, the `evaluate` method will take as input the objective function, calculate the score of the particle and update the best position and score if the score is lower than the current best score.

 ```python
 import numpy as np